ovh/docs/pages/cloud/storage/nas_managing_snapshots/guide.en-gb.md

 OVHcloud HA-NAS allows you to create and manage file volumes that can be accessed over a network.

-**This guide explains how to manage the snapshots of a HA-NAS partiton via the OVHcloud API.**
+**This guide explains how to manage the snapshots of a HA-NAS partition via the OVHcloud API.**

 ## Requirements